muratk3n/thirdwave/en/tweets/2019/week43.md

 Yeah.
 So all that stuff they had him [say](https://youtu.be/m4yVlPqeZwo?t=1399), they never use.
-These are interview questions, asked and never heard from again.
+These are computer science interview questions, asked and never heard from again, until the next interview.

 *2019-10-18 10:1:12*